-Q = (M) x (11.25) x (LF), where: Q = size of grease interceptor in gallons; M = total number of meals served per day; and LF = loading factor depending on type of facilities present:
+$Q = (M) \times (11.25) \times (LF)$, where:

+Q = size of grease interceptor in gallons;

+M = total number of meals served per day; and

+LF = loading factor depending on type of facilities present:

-1.0 with dishwashing; 0.5 without dishwashing.
+1.0 with dishwashing;

+0.5 without dishwashing.

-- (c) In no case shall a grease interceptor serving a new or altered facility be smaller than 750 gallons in capacity.
+(c) In no case shall a grease interceptor serving a new or altered facility be smaller than 750 gallons in capacity.
 The minimum requirement for construction, materials and foundations of grease interceptors shall be the same as those required for septic tanks, as prescribed in N.J.A.C.
 7:9A-8.2.
 The inlet and outlet of the grease interceptor shall be provided with T baffles extending to a depth of 12 inches above the tank floor and well above the liquid level.
 To facilitate maintenance, manholes extending to finished grade shall be provided.
-Covers shall be of gas-tight construction and shall be designed to withstand expected loads and prevent access by children. - (d) "New facility," as that term is used herein, shall mean any proposed new restaurants, cafeteria, institutional kitchen or other installation discharging large quantities of grease. - (e) "Altered facility," as that term is used herein, shall mean a restaurant, cafeteria, institutional kitchen or other installation discharging large quantities of grease which is remodeled, renovated, reconstructed or modified, which remodeling, renovation, reconstruction or modification requires any change in the physical configuration of an existing grease interceptor or any of its component parts, including replacement, modification, addition or removal of system components such that there will be a change in the location, design, construction, installation, size, capacity, type or number of one or more components.
+Covers shall be of gas-tight construction and shall be designed to withstand expected loads and prevent access by children.

+- (d) "New facility," as that term is used herein, shall mean any proposed new restaurants, cafeteria, institutional kitchen or other installation discharging large quantities of grease. - (e) "Altered facility," as that term is used herein, shall mean a restaurant, cafeteria, institutional kitchen or other installation discharging large quantities of grease which is remodeled, renovated, reconstructed or modified, which remodeling, renovation, reconstruction or modification requires any change in the physical configuration of an existing grease interceptor or any of its component parts, including replacement, modification, addition or removal of system components such that there will be a change in the location, design, construction, installation, size, capacity, type or number of one or more components.

 § 168-36.1.
-Grease, Oil and Sand penalties.
+Penalties.

-- A. Any person who fails to comply with any provision of this subsection, upon conviction therefor, shall be liable to a penalty of not to exceed \$1,000, for the first offense, \$1,500 for the second offence and \$2,000 for the third offense and each thereafter.
-Penalties are in accordance with N.J.S.A.
-40:49-5. - B. In addition to the penalties, violators are responsible for all cost and damages incurred by the Borough related to removing the blockage. - C. The Superintendent shall provide a property owner with a Notice of Violation, hand delivered, or sent by certified mail, return receipt requested, setting forth the nature of the violation, the penalty to be imposed and any remedial action required to abate the violation.
-The violation shall be remediated, and the penalty paid within 10 days of receipt of the Notice of Violation by the property owner unless a greater period is set forth in the Notice of Violation.
-Failure to take the remedial action directed by the Borough within 10 days of the Notice of Violation shall result in the assessment of additional penalties.
+- A. Any person who fails to comply with any provision of this subsection, upon conviction therefor, shall be liable to a penalty of not to exceed \$1,250, for the first offense, \$2,000 for the second offence and \$2,750 for the third offense and each thereafter plus 90 days' imprisonment in the county jail, 90 days of community service, or any combination of the above - B. When a blockage occurs in the sewage collection system due to the accumulation of grease or prohibited discharge, the Superintendent shall identity the establishment which caused the blockage.
+The Superintendent shall issue a summons to the owner of the establishment and notify the Borough Administrator. - C. In addition to the penalties, violators are responsible for all cost and damages incurred by the Borough related to removing the blockage. - § 168-37.

-§ 168-37.
 Inspection and maintenance of Grease, oil and sand interceptors.
 Where installed, all grease, oil and sand interceptors shall be maintained by the owner, at his expense, in continuously efficient operation at all times.
 All interceptors shall be cleaned at intervals at least every 90 days.
 Notice must be provided to the Superintendent of the Water Reclamation Facility at least 48 hours in advance of any proposed regular cleaning and immediately in the event of an emergency cleaning.
 Proof of cleaning may be required upon the request of the Superintendent.
 Frequency of cleaning may be required to be increased to prevent discharge to the sewerage system.